coderme/oneid/README.md

 ```

 ## Advanced Usage
-* Creating a custom config for support of upto 16,384 servers with 32 processes each.
+* You can Create a custom config in order to support upto 16,384 servers with 32 processes each.
 ```

 conf := oneid.NewUint64Config(14, 5, 20)